Self-employed residence visa

 If you are planning to start a business, you must incorporate a company, obtain the correspondent licenses for your business activity and make the sufficient investment to carry out your business activity.
 There is no minimum investment amount, as it will depend on nature of the business and employees hired.

-You must also have sufficient financial resources for at least upkeep the expenses required for your economic activity and your accommodation in Spain during the first year.
+You must also have sufficient financial resources to at least upkeep the expenses required for your economic activity and your accommodation in Spain during the first year.

-If you wish to work as a freelance or independent contractor you may be required to prove that one or more Spanish companies have hired your services.
+If you wish to work as a freelance or independent contractor you may be required to prove that one or more Spanish companies have enlisted your services.

-The visa issued will have of one year.
-Within one month since your arrival in Spain, you must apply for a residence permit, foreign national identity card and register as self-employed in the Social Security System.
+The visa issued will have a validity of one year.
+Within one month of your arrival in Spain, you must apply for a residence permit, foreign national identity card and register as self-employed in the Social Security System.

 The residence permit is usually issued for a period of 2 years, renewable, provided that you still meet the requirements and you have lived at least 183 days in Spain each year.

 After 5 years holding the temporary residence permit, you will be eligible for permanent residency.